Category 4 Hurricane Iota slams into Nicaragua

 Vittoria Peñalba, director of sustainability for the aid group World Vision in Nicaragua, said 50,000 coastal dwellers had been evacuated over the weekend and on Monday, a process hampered by roads left washed out and bridges pulverized in Eta’s wake.

-In Nicaragua, a troubled Central American nation of 6.5 million where the authoritarian government of Daniel Ortega has come under fire for poor handling of the coronavirus pandemic, concern centered heavily on the destructive force of Iota in northeastern towns of Puerto Cabezas, Waspam, and, further south, Prinzapolka.
+In Nicaragua, a troubled Central American nation of 6.5 million where the authoritarian government of Daniel Ortega has come under fire for poor handling of the pandemic, concern centered heavily on the destructive force of Iota in northeastern towns of Puerto Cabezas, Waspam and, further south, Prinzapolka.
 There was overcrowding in shelters lacking in food, mattresses and personal protective equipment.

 “The houses on the coast are mostly made from wood, they are of very fragile construction, so people are going to schools, shelters, anywhere they can be protected from the wind and rain,” Peñalba said.
 “But there are too many people in each shelter.
 The government is trying its best, but there’s too many people.”